 In my research and teaching, I am interested in the cultural bordercrossings that take place at the intersections between literature, media, and art from the 19th to the 21st centuries.

 I believe that it is only through social interactions and self-reflective dialogues acoss and beyond national and institutional borders that we can strive for our best potential as scholars and students of creative and mediatized expressions in a globalized world.

 Previously, I have worked and taught as Assistant Professor of American Studies at TU Dortmund University, Germany, where I completed my PhD summa cum laude with a thesis titled Poetry Goes Intermedia: U.S.-amerikanische Lyrik des 20. und 21.
 Jahrhunderts (2010).
 I held the position of Visiting Professor of German at Oglethorpe University in Atlanta, USA, and as Assistant Professor in the American Studies Department at Radboud University in Nijmegen, Netherlands.

 I was a Visiting Researcher at Harvard University and at the Melville Society Archive in New Bedford, Emory University and at SUNY New Paltz.
 I completed my Mag. phil. summa cum laude with a thesis titled Sound of Poetry: Contemporary American Performance Poets (2003) at the University of Graz and have also studied at Roehampton University in London (WS 1999/2000) and at Texas A&M (Summer 1997).

 My research and teaching interests include:

-- US Literature, Media and Culture from the early 19th Century to the 21st Century
+- US Literary Studies, Cultural Studies, Media Studies: from the 19th to the 21st centuries